vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.3
+  - Fixed: No longer unwanted `\f` in journal sync.
 - 0.23.2
   - Sorry for all the fixes to experimental features.
 (These things were also critical for dogfooding).
 The next release would be the main fixes!
 Thank you for your patience and understanding!
   - Fixed: